AmaliaRial/CardioLink_PatientApp/README.md

 * **[Carmen Caballero Herreros](https://github.com/carmeencaballero)**
 * **[Anastasia Ricchiuti](https://github.com/anastasiaricchiuti)**
 ## Conclusion
-CardioLink brings together a team of skilled Biomedical Engineers to develop a
+CardioLink brings together a team of Biomedical Engineers dedicated to developing reliable telemonitoring solutions for patients with cardiac conditions.
+Through this project, we aim to enable early detection of cardiac anomalies and promote continuous, personalized care.
+By facilitating remote monitoring, CardioLink seeks not only to prevent the progression of heart diseases but also to empower patients and healthcare professionals with timely information that can truly make a difference in clinical outcomes.